Six steps of business process management

-Use BI tools to generate, Visualise, and report on metrics, comparing the statistics with industry benchmarks and evaluating how they measure up to your organisation’s KPIs.
-Once again, take advantage of BMPS solutions to assist with data collection and simulation modelling.
+Use BI tools to generate, visualise, and report on metrics, comparing the statistics with industry benchmarks and evaluating how they measure up to your organisation’s KPIs.
+Once again, take advantage of BPMS solutions to assist with data collection and simulation modelling.
 Monitor performance as regularly as possible to ensure the BPM initiative continues to meet its aims and support the organisation’s larger business goals.

 Step six: Optimise based on fresh insights